Pointing Dog Training and Mentoring

 Outcomes:

-Your dog will stop and stand automatically on bird scent and sight without moving until released.
+Your dog will stop and stand still on bird scent and sight without moving until released.

 Steady to flush, wing, shot and fall.